mongodb-developer/mdb-aws-agents-lab/README.md

 # MongoDB x AWS AI Agents Lab

-In this lab, you will learn how to build AI Agents using MongoDB, AWS Bedrock and LangGraph.
+In this lab, you will learn how to build AI Agents using MongoDB, Amazon Bedrock, and LangGraph.

 You can access the online version of the lab [here](https://mongodb-developer.github.io/mdb-aws-agents-lab/).